This mental health article lists 6 reasons why even strong, self-sufficient women can benefit from mental healthcare and psychotherapy.

 In recent years, with the growth of mental health awareness, we’ve become a bit more mindful of our mental health, especially women, who are affected by mental health issues in different ways than men.

 A study by the Health Organisation (WHO), reported some rather disturbing mental health facts, namely that India is the most depressed country in the world.

-Another mental health statistic the WHO study reported is that at least 6.5 per cent of the Indian population suffers from some form of the serious mental disorder
+Another mental health statistic the WHO study reported is that at least 6.5 per cent of the Indian population suffers from some form of serious mental disorder.

 Today we are much more open about depression, anxiety, bipolar disorder, and other mental health issues because there is a lot of mental health information available online.